faizzmi/faizzmi/README.md

 - 💬 Ask me about **Technology and Personal Development**
 - 📫 How to reach me: **faizzmi74@gmail.com**
 - 😄 Pronouns: He/Him

+## About Me
+I’m a recent Software Engineering graduate with a passion for front-end development and a commitment to creating high-quality, user-friendly applications.
+Skilled in frameworks like Angular and Ionic Angular, as well as HTML, CSS, JavaScript, and TypeScript, I focus on building responsive and efficient web applications that meet modern standards.

+During my internship, I gained hands-on experience working in an Agile environment, where I improved my coding, testing, and collaboration skills.
+This experience strengthened my problem-solving abilities and deepened my enthusiasm for software engineering.

+At Universiti Malaysia Pahang Al-Sultan Abdullah, I achieved Dean’s List honors multiple times, showing my dedication and strong work ethic.
+My studies in programming, system design, and human-computer interaction gave me a well-rounded skill set to tackle technical challenges creatively.

+I enjoy working in teams, contributing new ideas, and finding ways to improve productivity.
+I’m excited to bring my skills, motivation, and eagerness to learn to a new role.
+Let’s connect if you’d like to discuss opportunities or share insights!

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/https://www.linkedin.com/in/faizazmi7/)